DevExpress/devextreme-cli/packages/devextreme-schematics/src/migrate-config-components/README.md

 # migrate-config-components

-A schematic that migrates old DevExtreme configuration components.
+A schematic that migrates generic DevExtreme configuration components.

 ## Description

-This schematic automatically migrates old DevExtreme Angular configuration components.
+This schematic automatically migrates generic configuration components to named configuration components in your DevExtreme-powered Angular app.
 The migration command is available as a top-level DevExtreme CLI command that you can run from any directory.

 ## Usage